vaishnav98/SBC/README.md

     authentication.

 Api for login :

     "HostIP:1234/user/login" with query parameters {"email":String,
     "password":String}
     Should be a get request.Will get a json web token in return.Use it for authentication.

-api for pushing notification to the server :
+Api for pushing notification to the server :

     This is admin authenticated.
 First copy the token from login or register and create a header in the request, called 'x-access-token' and put the token in it.
     "HostIP:1234/api/pushNotification" with parameters {"clubName" : String,
     "heading" : String,
     "content" : String }
     This should be a post request with parameters as JSON.

 Api for geting notification from the server :